One of our readers recently asked us if there is a way to allow users to post anonymous comments in WordPress.

 This checkbox is an important part of making your site GDPR-compliant.

-If you are not collecting personally identifiable information from your visitors, you may not have to show this checkbox.
 However, GDPR is a complicated topic, so we recommend reading through our ultimate guide to WordPress and GDPR compliance carefully before making a decision.

-Bonus Ways to Improve Your Comments Section
+Bonus Tip: More Ways to Improve Your Comments Section

 Allowing users to comment anonymously is just one way to improve comment engagement on your WordPress website.
-We also recommend checking out the following guides:

 We hope this article helped you learn how to allow users to post anonymous comments in WordPress.
 You can also go through our guide on how to limit comment length in WordPress or our expert pick of the best WordPress plugins to improve comments.